tekknolagi/isdt/lecture-notes/2-vcs.md

 directory: you can create and edit files using whatever tools you like, move and copy them with `mv` and `cp`, search them with `grep`, and so on[^check-out].
 But, once you've made a change, you can ask Git to record that change.
-If you decide you don't like the change, you can ask Git to restore a file to an earlier version.
+If you decide you don't like the change, you can ask Git to restore the affected file(s) to an earlier version.
 If you can't remember what you did last, you can ask Git to show you all the changes a file has undergone.
 And much more.

 [^check-out]: Some older version control systems required you to manually
     "check out" a file before working on it, then manually "check it in" once